appscode-cloud/docs/docs/platform/guides/license-management/troubleshoots.md

   it indicates a problem with the `service selector` or the `license-proxyserver`  pod itself (e.g., pod not `running`, `crashlooping`).

-#### 4. Test KubeDB Platform Backend Connectivity (for Online Mode/Fallback)
+#### 4. Test AppsCode Backend Connectivity (for Online Mode/Fallback)
-If the `in-cluster` components of the `license-proxyserver` appear healthy, and you are operating in `Online Mode` or troubleshooting an `Offline Mode fallback` scenario, verify that the cluster can reach the KubeDB Platform licensing backend.
+If the `in-cluster` components of the `license-proxyserver` appear healthy, and you are operating in `Online Mode` or troubleshooting an `Offline Mode fallback` scenario, verify that the cluster can reach the AppsCode licensing backend.

-1. **Check Network Connectivity:** Ensure that the cluster has internet access and can reach the KubeDB Platform licensing backend.
+1. **Check Network Connectivity:** Ensure that the cluster has internet access and can reach the AppsCode licensing backend.
 This may involve checking `firewall rules`, `network policies`, or `proxy settings`. <br><br>
 2. **Get Cluster ID:** Retrieve the unique identifier for your Kubernetes cluster:
    ```bash
      kubectl get ns kube-system -o=jsonpath='{.metadata.uid}'
    ```
    Copy the output, which will be your `<CLUSTER_ID>`. <br><br>
-3. **Get Platform Token:** Extract the platform token used by the `license-proxyserver` for authentication with the KubeDB Platform backend:
+3. **Get Platform Token:** Extract the platform token used by the `license-proxyserver` for authentication with the AppsCode backend:
     ```bash
     kubectl get secrets -n kubeops ace-licenseserver-cred -o=jsonpath='{.data.license-proxyserver\.yaml}' | base64 -d
     ```
    From the output, locate the token field under `platform:` (e.g., `token: ac9b9eeec181fb09j73ab1604bd0180a4361e859`).
 Copy this value as your `<TOKEN>`. <br><br>
-4. **Get License Using CURL:** Perform a `curl` request to the KubeDB Platform Backend: Use `curl` from within a pod in your cluster (or a machine with network access to the cluster's outbound internet) to simulate a license request to the KubeDB Platform backend.
+4. **Get License Using CURL:** Perform a `curl` request to the AppsCode Backend: Use `curl` from within a pod in your cluster (or a machine with network access to the cluster's outbound internet) to simulate a license request to the AppsCode backend.
 Replace `<CLUSTER_ID>` and `<TOKEN>` with the values obtained in the previous steps.
-The features can be get from the Contract details page in KubeDB Platform Billing Console
+The features can be get from the Contract details page in AppsCode Billing Console
   ```bash
     curl -k -X 'POST' -d '{"cluster":"<CLUSTER_ID>","features":["kubedb-enterprise"]}' \
     -H 'Authorization: Bearer <TOKEN>' \